Updated on February 10, 2023

 • Have unrealistic expectations or are uneducated about the procedure

-• Have corneal diseases such as cataracts or glaucoma
+• Have corneal disorders, such as cataracts or glaucoma

 • Have underlying autoimmune diseases that can prolong or prevent healing

-• Are pregnant or nursing, hormone fluctuations may affect the healing process
+• Are pregnant or nursing, as hormone fluctuations may affect healing

-• Can’t afford it (it’s an elective that isn’t covered by your insurance)
+• Can’t afford it (it’s an elective that isn’t covered under insurance)

-• Actively participate in contact sports such as rugby, football, etc
+• Actively participate in contact sports such as rugby or football

 • Are at risk of dry eye syndrome, which can cause significant discomfort after LASIK